About Washington State

-From dense temperate rainforests in the West to the expansive Columbia Basin in the East, Washington state is famous for prodigious mountains, rugged coastline, marine climate and agricultural wealth.
+From dense temperate rainforests in the west, to the expansive Palouse in the east, and bordering the might Columbia River, Washington state is famous for prodigious mountains, rugged coastline, marine climate, and agricultural wealth.

 Washington covers an area of 71,362 square miles, and has a population of 7,170,351, as of 2015.

-Washington is a prosperous state and has a thriving industry.
-It is the leading producer of lumber.
-Apart form this, it is also the major producer of other products such as apples, sweet cherries, pears and red raspberries to name a few.
+Washington is a prosperous state, and has a thriving industry.
+It is the leading producer of lumber, and a major producer of apples, sweet cherries, pears, and raspberries.

 Famous Tourist Attractions in Washington State

-- Mount Rainier National Park – One of the most-visited tourist destinations, Mount Rainier National Park is home to amazing flora and fauna.
-Every year, more than a million people visit the national park to view its valleys, waterfalls, old growth forests, wildlife and to indulge in mountaineering.
+- Mount Rainier National Park − A very popular tourist destinations, Mount Rainier National Park, is home to amazing flora and fauna.
+Every year, more than a million people visit the national park to view the mountain, valleys, waterfalls, old growth forests, wildlife, and to indulge in hiking and mountaineering.

-- Olympic National Park – A World Heritage Site, Olympic National Park comprises wonderful wildlife like mountain goats, red foxes, bobcats, black bears, golden-crowned kinglets, red crossbills, among others.
-The Hurricane Ridge provides fabulous views of the national park.
+- Olympic National Park − A World Heritage Site, Olympic National Park comprises unique wildlife like mountain goats, red foxes, bobcats, black bears, golden-crowned kinglets, and red crossbills, among others.
+The park is home to a temperate rainforest, and it is one of the wettest places in the continental US.
+Hurricane Ridge provides fabulous views of the national park.

 - Puget Sound − It is located along the northwestern coast of Washington, and is the second largest estuary in the country.

-- Space Needle – Located in Seattle, Space Needle is an observation tower.
-It provides stunning views of the Seattle skyline, as well as Mount Rainier, Olympic and Cascade mountains and neighboring areas.
+- Space Needle − Located in Seattle, the Space Needle is an observation tower and restaurant, that provides stunning views of the Seattle skyline, as well as Mount Rainier, Olympic, and Cascade mountains and surrounding areas.

-- Pike Place Market – A public market, Pike Place Market is located in Seattle and is the world's 33rd most-visited place.
+- Pike Place Market − A public market, Pike Place Market is located in Seattle and is the world’s 33rd most-visited place, as well as home to the original Starbucks coffee shop.

-- Snoqualmie Falls – A spectacular tourist destination, the Snoqualmie Falls attracts approximately 1.5 million tourists every year.
+- Snoqualmie Falls − A spectacular tourist destination, Snoqualmie Falls attracts approximately 1.5 million tourists every year.

-- San Juan Islands – One can indulge in interesting activities at San Juan Islands such as sea kayaking, summer camps and Orcha whale watching.
+- San Juan Islands − One can indulge in interesting activities at San Juan Islands such as sea kayaking, with the hope to spot an Orcha whale.